Gardner's Craft and its arrival in the USA.

 Donna Cole Schultz ('Morda') 1937 - 2004

-Another way the Craft reached the USA was via an American lady named Donna Cole who used the Craft name of 'Morda'.
-In 1968, she, with her then-husband Henry, travelled to the UK and met Madge and Arthur from whom the 'Whitecroft' line originates.
+Another way the Craft reached the USA was via an American lady named Donna Cole (Craft name 'Morda').
+In 1968, she, with her then-husband Henry, travelled to the UK and met Madge and Arthur from whom the British 'Whitecroft' line originates.
 They were subsequently initated.

 Read an article by Donna Cole on her Craft Journey. (thanks to MBW)